AbhiAlest/Disliker/README.md

 # Youtube-Dislike-Button-API

-Youtube got rid of dislike button, which is kind of annoying.
-Run this API to see the public dislike counter.
+On November 10, 2021 YouTube removed the dislike button, greatly impacting the ability of individuals to determine the best possible content.
+Run this API/extension to see the public dislike counter.

 Steps: